-This is whole-roasted pig and in Cuenca it’s often seared with a blow-torch.
-The hornado is tender, well seasoned and usually served with some mote, vegetables, and llapingachos or potatoes.
+This is whole-roasted pig.
+In Cuenca, it’s often seared with a blow-torch.
+The hornado is tender, well seasoned and usually served with mote, vegetables, and llapingachos or potatoes.
 It’s delicious and definitely something for any meat-eater to try when traveling through Cuenca.

 Hornado is a great market food and can be easily found during lunchtime at the Mercado 10 de Agosto and Mercado 9 de Octubre.
 They’ll usually let you try before you buy.
 Also, consider heading out to Av Don Basco, which is known locally as “Pig Road” because of the many competing restaurants here serving up hornado right from the spit.

 Yes, the Azuay province is an area of Ecuador that does indeed eat guinea pig, known here as cuy.
 It’s a local specialty for adventurous eaters to try in Cuenca.
 Most people either enjoy it or despise it.
 We find it to just be okay.
 There’s not much meat to it and the skin can be a bit rubbery.
 But, hey, when in Cuenca!